-The solution I most often recommend for foot soaks is povidone iodine (brand name, Betadine), which is an organic iodine solution.
+One solution for foot soaks is povidone iodine (brand name, Betadine), which is an organic iodine solution.
 It's safe, nontoxic, antifungal, antibacterial, and anti-yeast, and you can buy it in the pharmacy section of almost any store.

-Add just enough water in your foot soak to cover your dog's feet, and enough povidone iodine to turn the water to the color of iced tea.
+Add just enough water in your foot soak to cover your dog's feet, and enough iodine to turn the water to the color of iced tea.
 This will conserve both water and iodine.

 Another approach is to use white vinegar diluted 50/50 with water.
 Some dog parents leave a pail of the solution on their deck, in the garage, or at the front or back door and make a fresh batch every few days.
-I don't recommend going more than 2 or 3 days using the same foot soak solution.
+It's not recommended going more than 2 or 3 days using the same foot soak solution.
 There's no need to rinse your dog's feet after the soak.
 Just pat her paws dry and you're done.

-If your dog's paws are infected, have open sores or are really inflamed, she needs to stand in the solution for 2 to 5 minutes.
+To receive the full benefit of the foot soak, your dog needs to stand in the solution for 2 to 5 minutes.
 Keeping the paws submerged is key - they need to be in the solution long enough to thoroughly wash away any type of yeast that might be growing, as well as mild bacterial infections, allergens, and other contaminants.

 You don't have to do anything during soaks except help your dog keep her paws in the footbath - the solution will do all the work.
 Pet her as she soaks, talk or sing or read to her, and praise her for being such a good dog.
 If she seems anxious, offer a few treats.
+Unfortunately, wiping paws alone doesn't remove the billions of allergens found in the nooks and crannies around your dog's nailbeds and in between her toes.

-If she's truly fearful of the water, instead of putting her in a sink or tub, make a mini-soak in a small container and let her soak one foot at a time.
+If she's truly fearful of the water, instead of putting him in a sink or tub, make a mini-soak in a small container and let her soak one foot at a time.
 This will take longer, obviously, but you may be able to graduate to all four paws in the water simultaneously after she gets comfortable with one foot at a time.

-Some pets need additional immune balancing support during allergy season to help quell the inflammatory response from the inside out.
+Some pets need additional immune support (in the form of an oral protocol or immune desensitization) during allergy season to help quell the inflammatory response from the inside out.
 And remember, if your dog is continuing to lick, bite, or chew at himself, he might be allergic to something else he's being exposed to - perhaps ingredients in his diet, or something in his indoor environment.

-You can learn more about food sensitivities here, and additional strategies to address environmental allergies here.
-Ideally, you've coordinated a seasonal support protocol that's ready to go a few weeks before allergy season starts: this is the best way to avoid having to use steroids or other drugs with potentially significant side effects.
+Ideally, you've coordinated a seasonal support protocol that's ready to go a few weeks before allergy season starts: this is the best way to avoid having to use steroids or other drugs with significant side effects.

 Addressing symptoms, including foot licking, the minute they occur is the best way to avoid this year's environmental allergens from winning.